suncoast-devs/handbook/lessons/full-stack-build-an-app/02-getting-started.md

 - Functionality: The actual functions of the system must exist and do what they claim they do
 - Reliable: The system must be reliable.
-It must stay running, it must be resistant to user input errors, must return the data the user expects, and not lose existing data during the development process.
+It must stay running, and it must be resistant to user input errors, return the data the user expects, and not lose existing data during the development process.
-- Usable: Users should be able to quickly learn the system and use it.
+- Usable: Users should be able to learn the system and use it quickly.
 It must not be cumbersome, certainly not more cumbersome than the system it replaces.
 - Emotional Design: The design of the system must inspire users to want to use the application.
 It must anticipate the user's needs and be consistent in its behavior and responses.

-These are lofty goals and we cannot focus the entire time on any one level of this pyramid.
+These are lofty goals, and we cannot focus the entire time on any one level of this pyramid.
 We must iterate through vertical slices as we visit each function of our application.
-That is when working on each part of the system we want to include all four of these aspects in some amount.
-As we proceed through the features we will make discoveries that will allow us to revisit each of these aspects on all the features.
-We may also discover, through iteration, that certain features and functions may elimiated, saving us a tremendous amount of time.
+When working on each part of the system, we want to include all four aspects in some amount.
+As we proceed through the features, we will make discoveries that will allow us to revisit each of these aspects.
+Through iteration, certain features and functions become unnecessary, saving us a tremendous amount of time.

-> No code is easier to develop and executes more efficiently than code you never
+> No code is more simple to develop and executes more efficiently than code you
-> have to write.
+> never have to write.

 ## Home Page Wireframe